Search

 Land Rights

-Every land transaction in which IndoAgri is involved complies with Indonesian law and our Sustainable Agriculture Policy.
+Every land transaction in which IndoAgri is involved complies with Indonesian law and company policy.
 We remain steadfast in our commitment to manage operations that respect the principles of Free Prior and Informed Consent (FPIC).

 We continue our work to be a welcomed member of the community who actively engages with and listens to local stakeholders, while making a positive contribution.